crimsonmane/the-kennel/option-print.md

  grep -Ei 'error|fail|cups|colord' /var/log/syslog ;
  echo ;
  date ;
-) > ~/trouble-shoot-history.txt ;
+) > ~/trouble-shoot-history.txt && echo "Done, the log has been saved to ~/trouble-shoot-history.txt" || echo "An error was encountered."
- echo "Done, the log has been saved to ~/trouble-shoot-history.txt" `
+ `
 ***
 [the raw view of the execute structure is here and easier to make out what is going on](https://raw.githubusercontent.com/two-dogs/the-kennel/master/option-print.md)